New World School of the Arts: Dean of Music

 John de Lancie was the director of Philadelphia's famed Curtis Institute of Music before becoming the founding Dean at New World.
 He submitted his resignation in December 1991 but rescinded it that same month, then resigned definitively in September 1992.
 He was replaced by Willie Anthony Waters, principal conductor of the Greater Miami Opera.
 Waters was replaced in August 1993 with Balint Vazsonyi, who was asked to resign in September 1994.

 Since then the position has been filled by: Tallulah Brown, 1994–95; Karl Kramer, 1995–97; Roby George, 1997–98; Mark Camphouse, 1998–99; Dennis Prime, 1999–2002; Jeffrey Hodgson, 2002-2009; Jim Gasior, 2009-2012; and Milton Ruben Laufer 2012-2014.

-The current Dean of Music is Daniel Andai, an alumnus of NWSA Music Division.
-He was appointed in summer 2014.
+Daniel Andai, an alumnus of NWSA Music Division, was appointed Dean of Music in summer 2014.

 Dean of Theater

-Dr. Richard Paul Janaro agreed to serve as acting Dean of Theater at the school's inception.
-Jorge Guerra Castro became Dean of Theater in 1988, and Dr. Janaro assumed the role of Assistant Dean of Theater.
-In 2002 Patrice Bailey took over from Castro, however she retired in 2022 and has since been replaced by Alan Patrick Kenny.
+Richard Paul Janaro agreed to serve as acting Dean of Theater at the school's inception.
+Jorge Guerra Castro became Dean of Theater in 1988, and Janaro assumed the role of Assistant Dean of Theater.
+In 2002 Patrice Bailey took over from Castro.
+She died in 2022 and was replaced by Alan Patrick Kenny.